kouprlabs/voltaserve/README.md

 docker compose pull
 ```

-Or, alternatively you can build the images from the source:
+Optionally build the images from the source: (_can be skipped if you pulled the images_)

-Build images:

 ```shell
 docker compose build